dutertetimes/dutertetimes.github.io/news/_posts/2016-08-16-20160816T052010-GPH-MILF Implementing Panels Joint Statement.md

 ---
-title: Joint Statement of the GPH and MILF Implementing Panels
+title: GPH-MILF Implementing Panels Joint Statement
 date: 2016-08-16T05:20:10UTC
 excerpt: The joint statement of the Implementing Panels for the Government of the Philippines and the Moro Islamic Liberation Front after the two-day talks held in Kuala Lumpur, Malaysia that started 13 August 2016.
 layout: post